The most useful sentence in the archived version was also its simplest.

 Addiction threatens the stories communities tell about themselves.
 Many Jewish families have strong habits of educational ambition, social self-monitoring, and reputation management.
 Those habits can create resilience.
 They can also create pressure to hide weakness until the weakness becomes crisis.

 That is why the phrase "Jews are not immune" still matters.
-It is not only an empirical claim.
+It is more than an empirical claim.
 It is a warning against exceptionalism.

 The communal task now is less denial and more capacity